MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/add-list.md

 - **Shimmer loading** - Loading animation displays while data is retrieved from your data source.
 - **Infinite scroll**  - Content automatically loads at the bottom of the page when users scroll.
 - **Inline filters** - Filters apply automatically to all columns in the list view.
-- **Enhanced styling options** - Customize elements such as background and font color, add alternating row colors, and adjust margins and padding.
+- **Styling options** - Customize elements such as background and font color, add alternating row colors, and adjust margins and padding.

 You can copy the style from one modern list to other modern lists in your site for a consistent design experience across pages.